SolutionGuidance/psm-dashboard/README.md

 * `refresh-dashboard`
-   Script to orchestrate everything: gather and combine the features/RTM mapping, requirements, and issue labels so as to produce `refresh-dashboard.json`
+   Script to orchestrate everything: gather and combine the features/RTM mapping, the requirements, and the issue labels so as to produce `refresh-dashboard.json`.

 * `gather-info`
   Script that gathers data from various PSM project sources